Kong/docs.konghq.com/app/enterprise/2.5.x/developer-portal/configuration/smtp.md

 When disabled, developers will still be able to reset their account passwords, but will not receive a confirmation email.

 ```
-Subject: Developer Portal password change success
+Subject: Dev Portal password change success

 Hello Developer,
-We are emailing you to let you know that your Developer Portal password at <DEV_PORTAL_URL> has been changed.
+We are emailing you to let you know that your Dev Portal password at <DEV_PORTAL_URL> has been changed.

 Click the link below to sign in with your new credentials.